Salmon River, Idaho, Early Spring

 Vehicle: Any.
 If you want to go farther down the river at the end of this route, you'll be on a good gravel road suitable for any vehicle.
 Galena Summit at the beginning of the route is the only steep section, and it is steep.

 Lodging: The best lodging on this route is at the ends, in the Ketchum-Sun Valley-Hailey area or at Salmon.
 There is lodging in Challis.

 Food: There are small food joints all along the route.

 Seasons: This is a 3-seasons trip, not advised in bad winter weather.
-I will post Summer and Fall trips later.
+I have posted Summer and Fall trips as well.
 The route starts at elevations around 7000 feet and ends up low, around 3300 feet at Shoupe, where it can be hot in the summer.

 (Above) Google Earth view to the NNW.
 The Salmon River follows the northern edge of the Basin and Range province from Stanley to Salmon.
 At North Fork, it makes a conspicuous westward turn and crosses central Idaho.

 (Above) View southward from Stanley.
 The long forest-covered ridge at Redfish Lake is a lateral moraine, which is gravel carried along the side of a glacier and deposited when the ice melted.
 The Sawtooth glaciers were enormous!
 Some were more than 25 miles long and a thousand feet deep.
 They extended far into the valley